Installing the 3CX client for Windows

 - Integration: CRM Integration gives you the ability to use your CRM system seamlessly with the 3CX client.
 There’s no need to have your 3CX client and CRM system running simultaneously.
 We have more than 10 application integrations available right now with many more to follow.
 Find out more on how to enable and use this functionality here.

 - About: Find out which version is being used.

 - Themes: There are a variety of themes to select from; from black, white, 3CX grey and default, moreover, you can also “Set your Custom Image (270x80 pixels)” to appear on your client.
 The image will be automatically resized.

-- Request Welcome Email: This option is useful in case you cannot find the original Welcome Email and you want to retrieve information such as your voicemail number, PIN or other useful information provided within the e-mail.
+- Resend Credentials: This option is useful in case you cannot find the original welcome email and you want to retrieve information such as your voicemail number, PIN or other useful information provided within the e-mail.

 - Import Contacts: How to import contacts from integrated accounts such Office 365 or Google.
 Read the Using the phonebook chapter for more details and information.

 Efficiency is a key ingredient required for any organisation’s smooth operation.
 The 3CX client for Windows’ quick menu contains all the necessary shortcuts of the mostly used features.
 The available features included cannot be changed nor modified: